Friday Daytime: Pre-Show Workshops

 Are you an IRON MODELER?

+Eight 3-person teams are given a “base item” (could be a kit, could be a random item), a big pile of parts, greeblies and assorted castaway household items, and 4 hours to build the best model they can out of what they’ve got.
 A spray booth and paints are provided as well, but teams need to bring any glue or tools.
-At the end of four hours, the models are judged by and the Iron Modeler champion team is crowned, giving them bragging rights for the next year.
+At the end of four hours, the models are judged and the Iron Modeler champion team is crowned, giving them bragging rights for the next year.
 Oh, and there’s prizes too.

 Official start time is 6pm, but you can arrive any time after 5:30 to setup your table.
 Teams should arrive no later than 5:45.
 If your team is not there by the 6pm start time, another team will your place.

 If you have any problems with the link below, just email John Lester.

 7PM – STAR TREK II: THE WRATH OF KHAN

 ST II premiered 40 years ago this very WonderFest weekend, and there’s no better way to celebrate the appearance of its acclaimed director Nicholas Meyer than this free screening of his approved DIRECTOR’S CUT!
 Long-hailed as the best of the STAR TREK features, The Wrath of Khan literally saved the franchise in that super genre summer of ’82, and extended and expanded the careers of all the souls involved in this smart, literary and deeply felt meditation on friendship, family, vengeance(!) and boldly going beyond all expectations!

 9:30PM – Chiller Cinema (finally) presents THE MONSTER CLUB!